 Well well, a medal!
 I have a horrible feeling that this kind gesture only made things worse for Arthur.
 The more he was feted as having been decorated by the military, the more humiliation he would have felt when nothing eventuated.
 I suspect this is the ‘party’ Edna remembered attending and that this is where confusion over the medals began.

 I did my level best to find out whether he really was recommended for a ‘proper’ war medal.
 Staff at The Australian War Memorial made a thorough search through the 12th Battalion’s records (free of charge), but found nothing .
 They did say that in those chaotic times following Lone Pine, it is quite possible that Arthur’s name was mentioned.
 I guess the mystery will never be solved.
 Never mind, he was a hero in my eyes, as he clearly was in the eyes of his family and community.

-POSTSCRIPT – When I first came across The Advocate’s report of Arthur’s homecoming there was one word I simply could not decipher.
+POSTSCRIPT – When I first came across The Advocate’s report of Arthur’s homecoming there was one word (underlined) that I simply could not decipher.